• Skip to primary navigation

 Instructions

-• Cook the patties until golden on each side (a few minutes each side)
+• Cook the patties until golden on each side (this should take several minutes per side).

-• Repeat the above step with the remaining patties
+• Repeat the above 2 steps with the remaining patties.

 Notes